MichaelSoegaard/Flight_delay/README.md

 ### Data pipeline
 I created pipelines for all the models trained.
 All models used the same pipeline, which involved:

- - One-hot encoding categorical feature
+ - One-hot encoding categorical features which were not ordinal
+ - Ordinal encoding a couple of features
+ - Scaling of numeric features
+ -

    I tried different boosting algorithms to compare as well as an ordinary Logistic regression to use as baseline.

 I used Scikit-Learn a lot including Transform, Pipeline and GridSearchCV.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNjU5MDEwMDIsLTE5ODk0MjUyMTcsMj
-A4NjM0OTEwOCw5OTY2MDIwNTQsMTg2NDg4NjYxNSwtOTMxMDI5
-MTE1LC0yNjU5NjE0MzMsMTI0MDg1Njk1LC0xNDQ5MTU4NTExLC
-0xNDMzNTI1NzgwXX0=
+eyJoaXN0b3J5IjpbMTQyNTMzMjA4NywtMTk4OTQyNTIxNywyMD
+g2MzQ5MTA4LDk5NjYwMjA1NCwxODY0ODg2NjE1LC05MzEwMjkx
+MTUsLTI2NTk2MTQzMywxMjQwODU2OTUsLTE0NDkxNTg1MTEsLT
+E0MzM1MjU3ODBdfQ==
 -->